arielchuri/forglory/crystalcastles/crystalcastles.md

 Most scenes are a series of player turns which could be the individual cuts of a film.
 The amount of in game time that the actions take is based on the type of scene and the interpretation of the patron.

-After everyone involved with a scene has taken a turn, one round is completed and a new round begins.
+After everyone involved with a scene has taken a turn (action), one round is completed and a new round begins.

 ### The Scene Die

-A die can be used to track the timing of a scene.
+While no a requirement, a die can be used to track the timing of a scene.
 The scene die is set to one for the first round and incremented each round.
 The effects of the scene die are determined by the patron and the scene.
 The effects may be generic to the scene or, the scene may have a table associated with the *scene die*.
 The events that take place in the scene may effect the scene die up or down.

 ### Scenes

 Standard scenes.
   The party maybe talking among themselves, or to non-player characters.